 Under the Supply of Goods and Services Act 1982, any double glazing installation should:

 If the double glazing installer doesn’t meet the conditions above, it has breached its contract and you have the right to have the windows repaired or replaced.
-The double glazing company can decide which of these it is prepared to do, based on what's cheaper.
+The double glazing company can decide which of these it's prepared to do, based on what's cheaper.

-Also note that if a double glazing company uses subcontractors, it is responsible for its subcontractors' actions and standards of work.
-So if subcontractors fail to use reasonable care and skill or appropriate materials, the double glazing company itself must arrange to have the problems fixed, and any claim you have will be against the double glazing company, not the subcontractors.
+Also note that if a double glazing company uses subcontractors, it's responsible for its subcontractors' actions and standards of work.
+So if subcontractors fail to use reasonable care and skill or appropriate materials, the double glazing company itself must arrange to have the problems fixed.
+Any claim you have will be against the double glazing company, not the subcontractors.

-You can also use our template letters if you need to write to your double glazing company about a problem you've encountered.
-See our letter to complain about builders in England, Wales and Northern Ireland and also our letter to complain about builders in Scotland.
+If you need to write to your double glazing company about a problem you've encountered, our legal experts have drawn up template letters to help make it easier for you.
+You can use our template letters to complain about builders in England, Wales and Northern Ireland or complain about builders in Scotland.